Why Do Cats Like Catnip?

 - All species of cats (Felidae) including Big Cats react to catnip.
 It is not limited to house cats.

 - 30 % or more cats do not react at all to catnip.
 Cats that come from where catnip is common are more likely to react.
-Most Australian cats do not react to it.
-Reaction to catnip is hereditary is a dominant trait.
+Many Australian cats do not react to it.
+Reaction to catnip is hereditary and is a dominant trait.
 It is carried on a normal chromosome NOT a sex chromosome.

 Big Cat Rescue video with Catnip